Alexandre-P-J/Compressor-PROP/README.md

 This will assume you dont have gradle, if you have gradle 6.0 installed you can run the following commands replacing the executable part of the commands with the executable name installed in your system.

 ### Run
-Use the .jar files under EXE/ if some .jar files are missing see the section below
+Use the .jar files under EXE/ if some .jar files are missing or recompilation its needed, see the section below

 ### Re/Packaging the Project
 This will regenerate all .jar files under EXE/ and regenerate the documentation under DOCS/